tarwn/lessthandot-hugo/blogs/content/posts/2012-02-14-merge-replication-filtered-data-publication.md

 Join Filters are exactly what they sound like.
 If a Join Filter is configured in a publication, the publication acts almost exactly as a join in a T-SQL query would.
 The tables are joined on key columns and the data is thus filtered down through the tables.

 Parameterized Filters are used to restrict data to partitions of data that are related to a user or host name.
 This is extremely useful when data is mobile, and online and offline situations are involved.
-Data can be configured into partitions based on a user’s SUSER_SNAME() or a machine’s HOSTNAME().
+Data can be configured into partitions based on a user's SUSER_SNAME() or a machine's HOSTNAME().
 Not only can this be valuable in filtering what a user will receive for data but it can also be a valuable method in creating Re-Publisher publications based on the HOSTNAME() values.

 **Setup and configure Sales Publication**